 That's what ought to be trumpeted if somebody wants to do it.

-The reason they didn't do it, Chris, is because she's on the DC Court of Appeals.
+The reason they didn't do it, Chris, is because she's on the D.C.
+Court of Appeals.

-But if they follow my advice, the White House, and nominate her to fill the position of uh the recently retired Sandra Day O'Connor, you can bring it all back up again.
+But if they follow my advice, the White House, and nominate her to fill the position of the recently retired Sandra Day O'Connor, you can bring it all back up again.

-Say, see, she was right, and look at how many American people agree with Janice Rogers Brown.
+And look at how many American people agree with Janice Rogers Brown.

 She's got it exactly right.